xomicloud/javascript/README.md

 This is a JavaScript secure application which can run locally, as an AWS lambda or indeed in many other ways.

-Instructions for getting it up and running, which includes integrating it with Xomi, can be found in either of the tutorials listed in the related links section at the foot of this readme file.
+Instructions for getting it up and running, which include integrating it with Xomi, can be found in either of the tutorials listed in the related links section at the foot of this readme file.

 ## Installation